Can you get the mini pill over the counter?

-We have long advocated for this change and welcome any move from the UK Government to remove barriers to contraceptive access.
+We have long advocated for the mini pill to be more easily available and welcome any move from the UK Government to remove barriers to contraceptive access.

 What we think